 - The College will identify courses and programs to be converted for online delivery.
 Individual faculty members and academic departments may also propose courses for conversion.

-- Development of an online version of an existing course or a new online course starts with a discussion with the Director of the Teaching and Learning Center, then must be approved by the Department Chair, Division Dean, Dean of Academic Affairs, and Executive Vice President-Educational Services.
+- Development of an online version of an existing course or a new online course starts with a discussion with the Director of the Teaching and Learning Center, then must be approved by the Department Chair, Academic Dean, Associate VP-Educational Access and Innovation, and Vice President for Learning.
 Funding may be available on request from Curriculum Development Proposals.

 - Instructors should plan on taking several months to complete the process for course development and training.
 Developing an online course requires planning, collaboration and communication with the Department Chair, Division Dean and the Teaching and Learning Center.